Science fiction may be the laziest genre because it revels in easy solutions: Why walk if you can warp?

 Science fiction sometimes deals with inconvenience – you’ll find space station janitors and generational ships schlepping between stars.
 But there will also be fantastic elements you have to simply accept – sometimes technical (space war) and sometimes social (raising clones for spare organs).
 But that’s part of the fun.
 I’m already living in the real world.
 I want to read about something amazing and maybe imagine being part of it.
 That’s why it’s called fiction.

 All my books, including science fiction, are available at Amazon, Barnes & Noble, iTunes, Kobo, and other major online retailers.
-You’ll also find paperbacks at Create Space and all major digital formats at Smashwords.
+You’ll also find paperbacks at Amazon and B&N, all major digital formats at Smashwords.

-Start with Book 1 today: Emma wants to explore Mars in her robotic walkabout, but something is terribly wrong in the first colony.
+Start with Book 1 today, from any of your favorite stores: Emma wants to explore Mars in her robotic walkabout, but something is terribly wrong in the first colony.
 A strange illness threatens the settlers and deaths may be no accident.
 Has Emma joined the last humans on Mars?